-So that the parties know where they stand at an early stage, it is provided that the arbitrator will receive a fixed fee of £750.
-Members of the L.M.A.A. have agreed to do this as a service to the industry, though it will be appreciated that, having regard to current rates of remuneration, it may in many cases involve some financial sacrifice.
+So that the parties know where they stand at an early stage it is provided that the arbitrator will receive a fixed fee.
+The fee for a claim has now been assessed at $\pounds 1,000$.
+In the case of a counterclaim which exceeds the amount of the claim there is an additional fixed fee of $\pounds 500$.
+This additional fee is charged because a counterclaim that exceeds the claim will normally involve different issues.
+No additional charge is made in respect of counterclaims which do not in total exceed the amount of the claim.
+Members of the LMAA have agreed to deal with disputes under the LMAA Small Claims Procedure as a service to the industry, though it will be appreciated that, having regard to current rates of remuneration, it may in many cases involve some financial sacrifice.
 Any expenses must be paid in addition.